d2s/Documentation/docs/RcloneOSX/Intro/Intro.md

 ## Scheduling tasks

 Only **backup** tasks can be scheduled.
-When a task is scheduled rcloneOSX counts down when task is kicked off.
+When a task is scheduled RcloneOSX counts down when task is kicked off.
 The first scheduled task to be executed is marked green in table and the column `In` shows when task is due for execution.
 ![Main view](Screenshots/schedule.png)
 When a task is executed a dropdown menu is automatically presented in main view.